g00dnatur3/http-rest-client/README.md

 	RestClient client = RestClient.builder().restClientClass(MyRestClient.class).build();

-Look at `test.integration.CustomRequestClientTest` to a see working example.
+Look at `test.integration.CustomRestClientTest` to a see working example.

 Next Steps